jh3nd3rs0n/jargyle/src/site/markdown/cli.md

   SOCKS5_USERPASSAUTH_USER_REPOSITORIES:

     FileSourceUserRepository:FILE
-        User repository that handles the storage of the users from a provided file of a list of URL encoded username password pairs (If the file does not exist, it will be created and used.)
+        User repository that handles the storage of the users from a provided file of a list of URL encoded username and hashed password pairs (If the file does not exist, it will be created and used.)

     StringSourceUserRepository:[USERNAME1:PASSWORD1[,USERNAME2:PASSWORD2[...]]]
-        User repository that handles the storage of the users from a provided string of a comma separated list of URL encoded username password pairs
+        User repository that handles the storage of the users from a provided string of a comma separated list of URL encoded username and password pairs

 ```